Least Squares Shadowing method for sensitivity analysis of differential equations: Convergence of least squares shadowing

 \section{Convergence of least squares shadowing}

-In this section, we use the results obtained previously to prove our initial theorem : \begin{theorem}[THEOREM LSS] For a $C^2$ map $\varphi_\cdot(\cdot,\cdot)$ and a $C^1$ cost function $J$, the following limit exists and is equal to:
+In this section, we use the results obtained previously to prove our initial theorem : \begin{theorem}[THEOREM LSS] For a sufficiently smooth uniformly hyperbolic dynamical system and a $C^1$ cost function $J$, the following limit exists and is equal to:

 \end{theorem}